temporalio/documentation/docs/server/production-deploy.md

 - **Persistence metrics**: The Server emits `persistence_requests`, `persistence_errors` and `persistence_latency` metrics for each persistence operation.
   These metrics include the `operation` tag such that you can get the request rates, error rates or latencies per operation.
   These are super useful in identifying issues caused by the database.
-- **Workflow stats**: The Server also emits counters on Workflows complete.
+- **Workflow Execution stats**: The Server also emits counters for when Workflow Executions are complete.
-  These are useful in getting overall stats about Workflow completions.
+  These are useful in getting overall stats about Workflow Execution completions.
-  Use `workflow_success`, `workflow_failed`, `workflow_timeout`, `workflow_terminate` and `workflow_cancel` counters for each type of Workflow completion.
+  Use `workflow_success`, `workflow_failed`, `workflow_timeout`, `workflow_terminate` and `workflow_cancel` counters for each type of Workflow Execution completion.
-  They are also include the `namespace` tag.
+  These include the `namespace` tag.
 Additional information is available in [this forum post](https://community.temporal.io/t/metrics-for-monitoring-server-performance/536/3).

-Temporal is highly scalable due to its event sourced design — we have load tested up to 200 million concurrent workflow executions.
+Temporal is highly scalable due to its event sourced design.
+We have load tested up to 200 million concurrent Workflow Executions.
-Every shard is low contention by design — it is very difficult to oversubscribe to a task queue in the same cluster.
+Every shard is low contention by design and it is very difficult to oversubscribe to a Task Queue in the same cluster.
-That said, here are some guidelines as to common bottlenecks:
+With that said, here are some guidelines to some common bottlenecks:

-- Usually the limiting factor of scaling is the database connection getting saturated; therefore you will want to monitor `ScheduleToStart` latency to look out for this.
+- Usually the limiting factor to scaling is the database connection getting saturated; therefore you will want to monitor `ScheduleToStart` latency to look out for this.
 - Temporal Server's Frontend service is more CPU bound, whereas the History and Matching services require more matching.
 - See the **Server Limits** section below for other limits you will want to monitor, including event history length.

-You should be able to tell when workers are underprovisioned for a given task queue.
-The default is 4 workers which should handle no more than 300 messages per second.
+You should be able to tell when Workers are under-provisioned for a given Task Queue.
+The default is 4 Workers, which should handle no more than 300 messages per second.
 Scaling will depend on your workload.
-For example, you can scale up to 10 workers for a task queue with 500 messages per second.
+For example, you can scale up to 10 workers for a Task Queue with 500 messages per second.

 ## Server limits